 In a business administration degree program, students learn business basics in business law, interpersonal communication and managerial responsibilities.
+Many universities utilize case projects, presentations, and/or internships to intensify the learning experience and cement ideas of business administration.
 Common course topics that business administration students may encounter include:

 - Human resource management